 When Precision Heliparts Canada, Inc. – a PHP wholly-owned company operating in Vancouver- is factored into the mix, annual revenues of the newly expanded PHP are $18 million now, and expected to grow to $20 million in 2005.
 “We are very proud of our record,” says James.
 “PHP started with one person operating literally in a storage closet.
 In 10 years, we have grown to 50 people with offices in two countries and customers all over the world.”

 The secret to PHP’s successful growth is to find, develop, and keep good people.”We are always looking for superior people to work for us and our clients,” says James.
 “It is an old cliche, but your people really are your greatest asset.
 We try to keep our employees happy and motivated.
 Without good people you cannot enjoy solid, sustainable growth.

 “Our experience has been that simply growing sales is the easy part of the business,” he adds.
 “The real task is continuing to give good service at the same time.
 Keeping your quality up and mistakes down while everyone is running at full steam requires talented people; that’s what we’ve got at PHP.”

 Solid performance backed by motivated employees: this is what PHP offers.

 About Precision Aviation Group

-Precision Aviation Group (PAG) is a leading provider of products and value-added services to the worldwide aerospace and defense industry.
-With 11 locations and more than 250,000-square-feet of sales and service facilities in the United States, Canada, Australia and Brazil, PAG uses its distinct business units and customer-focused business model to serve aviation customers through two business functions – Aviation Supply Chain, and its trademarked Inventory Supported Maintenance, Repair and Overhaul (ISMRO®) services.
+Precision Aviation Group (PAG) is a leading provider of products and value-added services to the aerospace and defense industries worldwide.
+With 20 Repair Stations, and over 850,000-square-feet of sales and service facilities in the United States, Canada, Australia, Singapore, and Brazil – PAG’s 23 locations and customer-focused business model serve aviation customers through Supply Chain and Inventory Supported Maintenance, Repair and Overhaul (ISMRO®) services.